christianThardy/christianThardy.github.io/tom-interpretability.md

 The proposed ToM circuit:

-- Extends on the <a href="https://www.alignmentforum.org/posts/3ecs6duLmTfyra3Gp/some-lessons-learned-from-studying-indirect-object" title="alignmentforums" rel="nofollow">IOI</a> (focuses on tracking a models ability to reconstruct the syntax of natural language) work to identify specific attention heads that are pivotal to false belief tasks.
+- Extends on the <a href="https://www.alignmentforum.org/posts/3ecs6duLmTfyra3Gp/some-lessons-learned-from-studying-indirect-object" title="alignmentforums" rel="nofollow">IOI</a> (focuses on tracking a models ability to reconstruct the syntax of natural language) work to identify specific attention heads that are important to false belief tasks.
 The proposed circuit tracks and updates belief states of entities in regards to locations and objects using strong formal linguistic competence and tentative functional competence via the manipulation of linguistic elements, to distinguish facts from the believed reality of a 3rd person perspective.

+- When the model processes *“John thinks the cat is on the...”* it tracks John’s outdated belief state as distinct from reality.
+This finding underscores the idea that learning certain language structures (sentential complements, subordinate clauses) can powerfully scaffold belief tracking, both for humans and LLMs.

 - Weakly shows that as LLMs scale and learn dense correlations, they develop a causal, semantic grounding.

     - Each component of the ToM circuit plays a distinct role in maintaining perspectives, tracking tokens consistently across layers, and updating dynamically.
 The model integrates changes in real time—*“the cat is on the box”*, John does not know this—rather than just repeating a previously seen phrase.
 This suggests the model is doing more than superficial matching; it’s maintaining stable relations that resemble an understanding of the narrative.

+    - Even if the model’s underlying process is just a “next‐token probability,” it ends up with something that functionally resembles semantic inference: it can keep John’s perspective distinct from Mark’s, producing the correct outcome.
+It’s not necessarily “grounded” in the sense of real‐world perception e.g. vision, or physical environments.
+Instead, it is “virtually grounded” on approximate textual correlations via linguistic structure—still enough to solve tasks that appear to require understanding even if it never physically sees a cat or a basket.

     - Heads like 8.1 and the induction heads, systematically track different character viewpoints and times of their observations.
 The model’s attention patterns are not only forming correlations, but produce text that matches the scenario’s cause-and-effect constraints through temporal (the model organizes events by who was present at which time), spatial (it encodes *where* the cat moves) and perspective (it maintains completely different mental states characters) causality.
 The crucial indication is that interfering with these heads via path patching, changes the final output, telling us the model is using these location/time/perspective signals to drive predictions—rather than trivially memorizing.

     - The empirical results from activation/path patching identified a circuit that’s causally linked to ToM performance, and provides *some* causal evidence that form can carry function and certain heads are necessary for successful ToM-like inference.
 The circuit captures stable relationships (like who believes what) that go beyond surface-level token transitions. *Some* emergent semantic-like behavior exists—removing specific heads consistently reduces performance—which pushes beyond correlation towards a stronger (though still not definitive) causal story.

-    - The fact that patching in certain Q, K, or V components from a “clean” run restores correct predictions indicates these attention heads are doing a bit more than just memorizing surface patterns.
+    - The fact that patching in certain Q, K, or V activations from a clean run restores correct predictions indicates these attention heads are doing a bit more than just memorizing surface patterns.
 The heads appear to encode aspects of *perspective* and *belief* in context.
 The strong improvements following targeted interventions suggest the model internally represents subtle cues needed for ToM tasks.
 This finding is still a step short of indisputable evidence for genuine semantics, but beyond naive statistical correlation.

     - While speculative, experiments show that removing certain heads disrupts semantic coherence.
 Similar to visual psychophysics, where knocking out features tests perceptual encoding, altering heads in transformers reveals how ToM directions encode context.
 While it’s not definitive proof that the model truly *understands* semantics, it’s a concrete demonstration that complex formal pattern capturing is sufficient to manifest in behaviors associated with semantic interpretation.

 - Is robust to targeted ablations.
-Critical heads responsible for ToM capabilities were isolated to validate the circuit, and the observed performance degradations and full task recovery following ablations affirm the importance of these components in maintaining robust ToM functionality.
+Causal interventions reveal that a small subset of 28 heads are essential for maintaining ToM capabilities.
+Ablating them severely degrades false‐belief performance where the model fails the task.
+Full task recovery following ablations affirm the importance of these components in maintaining robust ToM functionality.

     - Furthermore, experiments show that when certain tokens (those involved in representing “belief states” like where John thinks the cat is) are patched from a clean run, the corrupted model’s performance on the ToM task recovers.